education

 In this unpredictable world, how can we support our children with disabilities in creating fulfilling lives while also preparing them for “real life”?
 Here is how:

 1. Modeling: As you complete everyday tasks, walk your child through each step.
 Talk to them about what you are doing and why.
-Try to explicitly explain even the “small stuff,” such as volume/tone of voice, how to be appropriate in the given setting, etc.
+Try to explicitly explain even the “small stuff,” such as volume/tone of voice, how to be appropriate in the given setting, etc. If you are at the grocery store with your child, for example, here are some things you can explain and discuss:

 • Refrigerated vs non-refrigerated items